lazercaveman/StargazerJS/README.md

 ## What is StargazerJS good for

-To understand what can be done with StargazerJS just have a look at these pens on CodePen: https://codepen.io/collection/nqmzbK/
+To understand what can be done with StargazerJS just have a look at these pens on CodePen: https://codepen.io/collection/nqmzbK/, aynway this is more about an experimental approach, allowing the output of multiple HTML elements at different positions within a defined container.

 ## How it works